Davski/Fifty-Fullstack-Coding-Test/README.md

 make seed_readings: Seed the database with sensor readings from csv file.
 Uses a hacky method under development.
 make test to run all tests, currently no tests exist.
 make clean to turn off and remove containers and networks and also remove volumes.
+make connect: Connects to psql through CLI to check the database manually using env variables.

 The API overview is located within http://localhost:8000/api/docs